-J.D.
-Vance eyes Ohio Senate race as GOP looks for a candidate
+Vance, Renacci eye Ohio Senate race as GOP scrambles for a candidate

 - The Senate majority leader spoke with Vance about a possible run

-- Top White House political adviser met with Rep. Renacci, who also may run
+- Top White House adviser met with Rep. Renacci, who's expected to run

 (CNN)Republicans in Ohio and Washington, DC, are scrambling to find a strong candidate for Ohio's key Senate race, with two men -- a Republican representative and a top-selling author -- eyeing the seat in the battleground state.